Injured in Las Vegas as a Tourist? Your Legal Rights Are the Same as Any Resident

 Speaking of California: Sam & Ash is licensed to practice in both Nevada and California, which matters enormously.
 Roughly 30 percent of Las Vegas’s visitors come from California, and having attorneys who understand both states’ laws gives our clients a significant advantage when claims involve out-of-state insurance, medical treatment, or cross-border legal questions.

-6. Contact Sam & Ash Injury Law as soon as possible.
-Surveillance footage is often overwritten within days.
-Evidence disappears.
+- Contact Sam & Ash Injury Law as soon as possible.
+Surveillance footage is often overwritten within 24–72 hours.
+Evidence disappears fast.
 Nevada’s statute of limitations for personal injury claims is generally two years from the date of injury, but acting early dramatically improves your outcome.

 Frequently Asked Questions